junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 **Discovery-Sanity**: This setting puts the landmarks in the pool, the landmarks themselves also become checks.
 Finding a landmark unlocks the ability to warp to it on the map.
 This mode drastically changes logic and movement around the world.

+**Dungeon Entrance Shuffle**: This shuffles the entrances to dungeon maps.
+So the entrance to Towering Coral Forest could lead to the Water Drop Cave or vice versa.
+Pirate Ship Eleftheria has some caveat with how it's entrance works so instead East Coast Cave is treated as the entrance for that dungeon with this setting on.

 ### Progression Placement Modifiers:
 These are settings that modify how much players may need to do of certain activities other than running around the island and exploring.
 These settings only affect where progression items will land, other useful non-progression items, could still land in the spots you have turned off.